 Regatta Information & Rules

-- This regatta will always be held on Friday & Saturday of Memorial Day weekend.
+- The SRAA National Championship regatta is an invitational regatta and will always be held on Friday & Saturday of Memorial Day weekend.

-- This regatta is open to qualified crews of any public or private school or home school association given to the education of youth.
+- Invitations to this regatta are open to qualified crews of any public or private school given to the education of youth.

-- A national scholastic institution must certify the school.
+- A national scholastic institution must certify the status of the school.

 - Students must be working toward a diploma.

-- All schools or homeschool associations wishing to enter must be approved to compete in their state?s public league championship regatta.
+- All schools wishing to enter must be approved to compete in their state’s public league championship regatta.

 - Neither composite teams, nor rowers representing more than one public school district will be allowed to compete.

-- Crews will qualify for events based on their performance at a qualifying championship.
+- Crews will be invited based on their performance at a qualifying championship.

 - The qualifying championship regattas are:

 - New York State Scholastic Championship

 - Washington Metropolitan Interscholastic Rowing Association